Analysis of a hybridizable discontinuous Galerkin scheme for the tangential control of the Stokes system: Numerical Experiments

-Since we do not have an explicit expression for the exact solution, we solved the problem numerically for a triangulation with $524288$ elements, i.e., $h = \sqrt{2}/2^{12}$, and compared this reference solution against other solutions computed on meshes with larger $h$.
-The numerical results are shown in \Cref{table_3} for $ k = 0 $ and \Cref{table_4} for $ k = 1 $.
-For illustration, we consider the problem on a square domain $\Omega = [0,1]\times [0,1]$ on a relatively coarse mesh, i.e., $h = \sqrt{2}/64$, and plot the computed optimal control in \Cref{fig:direc_field_1}.
+The numerical results are shown in \Cref{table_6} for $ k = 0 $ and \Cref{table_7} for $ k = 1$.
+Since we do not have an explicit expression for the exact solution, we solved the problem numerically for a triangulation with $327680$ elements, i.e., $h = 5.9146\times 10^{-4}$, and compared this reference solution against other solutions computed on meshes with larger $h$.
+As in the previous example, the experimental orders of convergence are higher than the expected orders.

 \end{example}